 - Does not take reports from victims or complainants (see Who to Contact);

 - Does not take reports that require an immediate police response.

 - Any information about criminal activity either current or in the past;

 - To be effectively investigated, this information should include things like:

-- the names, address and vehicle registrations of offenders?
+- names, addresses and vehicle registrations of offenders

 It is not expected that Information Providers put themselves at risk to obtain such details, but information which does not give police any facts - a person's name, address or vehicle registration - is of limited use.

 It is important to remember that the information provided may lead to the accused person being taken into custody or their homes searched by the police.
 These are serious matters and obviously police need to make sure they can validate as much of the information as possible.
 Whilst the arrest of offenders is a pleasing result, the supply of intelligence data for dissemination is also of equal value.